Who is a member?

 The Massachusetts Municipal Councillors’ Association is dedicated to promoting the role of city and town councillors and aldermen as the local legislative and policy-making body through the development of practices that support efficient municipal government.

 District 1: Agawam, Amherst, Chicopee, Easthampton, East Longmeadow, Greenfield, Holyoke, North Adams, Northampton, Palmer, Pittsfield, Springfield, West Springfield, Westfield

 District 2: Fitchburg, Framingham, Gardner, Leominster, Marlborough, Southbridge, Worcester

 District 3: Amesbury, Beverly, Gloucester, Haverhill, Lawrence, Lowell, Lynn, Methuen, Newburyport, Peabody, Salem, Woburn

 District 4: Attleboro, Barnstable, Braintree, Bridgewater, Brockton, Fall River, Franklin, New Bedford, Quincy, Randolph, Taunton, Weymouth

 District 5: Boston, Cambridge, Chelsea, Everett, Malden, Medford, Melrose, Newton, Revere, Somerville, Waltham, Watertown, Winthrop

 If you are a city or town councillor or alderman in Massachusetts, you are already a member.
 Please join us at upcoming MMCA events.

 Have a question about the Councillors’ Association, the role of councillors or aldermen, or city government?
-Contact Member Services Coordinator Devon Elizabeth Williams using this form.
+Contact Senior Member Services Coordinator Devon Elizabeth Williams using this form.